pyari-k/pyari-k.github.io/_posts/2022-11-14-Looker-As-A-Visualisation-Tool.md

 Happy Dashboarding. :)

-Before I close, thanks to my classmate & friend Dhanush for allowing me use his data for this blog.
-The data used has a collection of his books.

 Thank you section :)
 * Thanks to WDA for the opportunity & selecting me to be a part of the current cohort.
 * Thanks to my schoolmate and friend Dhanush, for allowing me to use his collection of books and the associated data for the demo purposes in this blog.